 The Rugby Channel

 If you think football should be played without armor, then you might be a rugby fan.
-The Rugby Channel’s $49.99 annual subscription includes live streams of men’s and women’s rugby matches across the United States and around the world.
+The Rugby Channel’s subscription includes live streams of men’s and women’s rugby matches across the United States and around the world.

 You get access to live coverage of the sport’s main events in the US including the Rugby National Championships and both the men’s and the women’s National Team test matches.
 International coverage includes the Guinness Pro14 competition, Greene King IPA Championship, Singha Premiership Rugby Sevens Series, and World Rugby’s under-20 tournaments.

 While most people in the United States would assume that hitting balls with sticks means baseball, some would instantly think golf – and more than a billion people around the world might guess you’re talking cricket.

 Major League Baseball is heading into the post-season so time is running out to stream games this year with MLB at Bat.
 There’s only one way to subscribe via Apple TV: the MLB.TV Premium plan.
 That gets you access to more than 2,400 regular season games.

 Blackout rules apply in the United States, Guam, and Canada.
 The North American blackouts make sense, but the blackout rules regarding Guam do not.
 In Guam, for some reason, any game played by the San Francisco Giants and Oakland Athletics gets blocked.